 What is Social Anxiety?

-Social anxiety – also called social phobia, or social anxiety disorder – is a paralyzing and debilitating condition.
-Those affected with social anxiety often feel uncomfortable in large social gatherings, or small settings with people who are unfamiliar –anyplace out of their comfort zone creates anxiety for them.
-This often manifested with a fear of embarrassment, becomes so intense that those afflicted with the condition often withdraw from situations that may cause them to be embarrassed.
+Social anxiety – also called social phobia or social anxiety disorder – is a paralyzing and debilitating condition.
+Those affected with social anxiety often feel uncomfortable in large social gatherings or small settings with unfamiliar people –any place out of their comfort zone creates anxiety for them.
+This, often manifested with a fear of embarrassment, becomes so intense that those afflicted with the condition often withdraw from situations that may cause them to be embarrassed.
 This has the person with social anxiety feeling isolated and alone.
-Trapped in their comfort zone, not feeling like they can muster the strength to put themselves in situations that make them feel anxious.
+They are trapped in their comfort zone, not feeling like they can muster the strength to put themselves in situations that make them anxious.

-More severe cases of social anxiety leave those suffering with a feeling as if they are being watched or scrutinized by other people.
-Even a trip to the mall might become unbearable for fear that they are being watched, talked about, or judged by random people who are often oblivious to their existence.
-While most people with social anxiety realize that this fear is irrational, they can’t help feeling anxious when confronted with situations that feel uncomfortable to them.
-Most the time they surrender to their anxiety and start to avoid any and all situations that make them uncomfortable.
-In the long run, instead of this decreasing a person’s anxiety it exasperates it, allowing the anxiety to control their lives.
+More severe cases of social anxiety leave those suffering feeling as if they are being watched or scrutinized by others.
+Even a trip to the mall might become unbearable for fear of being watched, talked about, or judged by random people who are often oblivious to their existence.
+While most people with social anxiety realize this fear is irrational, they can’t help feeling anxious when confronted with uncomfortable situations.
+Most of the time, they surrender to their anxiety and start to avoid situations that make them uncomfortable.
+In the long run, instead of decreasing a person’s anxiety, it exacerbates it, allowing the anxiety to control their lives.

-For some, this fear only exists in very specific social and performance situations.
-This is known as generalized social anxiety disorder and is common amongst actors, musicians, and public speakers.
+For some, this fear only exists in particular social and performance situations.
+This is known as generalized social anxiety disorder and is common among actors, musicians, and public speakers.
 For others, the anxiety is connected with everyday stimuli such as talking with strangers, eating at a restaurant, or shopping at a local grocery store.
-Leaving a person with social anxiety very limited places that they feel comfortable and confident in.
+Leaving a person with social anxiety minimal places they feel comfortable and confident in.

 Most adults experience some form of social anxiety, but the severity at which some experience the anxiety and the crippling effect it has is what classifies it as a disorder.